davidjbradshaw/homebridge-aeg-wellbeing/README.md

-# Homebridge integration for AEG Wellbeing
+# Homebridge Integration for AEG Wellbeing

-This is the AEG Wellbeing plugin for [Homebridge](https://github.com/nfarina/homebridge).

-## Supported devices
-This plugin will add support for AEG Wellbeing Air Purifiers and all their sensors (Air Quality, Temperature, Humidity, CO2, Filter Life) to your Home app.
-It has been tested on the following models:
+The AEG Wellbeing plugin for [Homebridge](https://github.com/nfarina/homebridge) adds support for AEG Wellbeing Air Purifiers and all their sensors (Air Quality, Temperature, Humidity, CO2, Filter Life) to your Home app.
+This plugin has been tested on the following models:

 - AEG Wellbeing AX9
 - AEG Wellbeing AX5

-_If you have another model in the range and it works for you, then please add it to this list._
+If you have another model in the range and it works for you, please add it to this list.

 ## Configuration
-Use Homebridge UI to configure and set your username and password.
-This is the same as used in the AEG Wellbeing App.
+To configure the plugin, use the Homebridge UI to set your username and password, which are the same credentials you use in the AEG Wellbeing App.

 ### Ionizer
-Currently, there is no support for ionizer in HomeKit, so we mapped this to Swing Mode instead.
-Use oscilliator/swing mode to control ionizer on/off.
+Please note that ionizer is currently not supported in HomeKit, so we have mapped it to Swing Mode.
+Use oscilliator/swing mode to control the ionizer on/off.

 ---

-*This is plugin is forked from [homebridge-electrolux-wellbeing](https://github.com/baboons/homebridge-electrolux-wellbeing).
-It fixes a few bugs and now only adds sensors supported by the connected device, which veries by model.
-If you have an Electrolux Wellbeing Air Purifier then this plugin should work with your device as both brands use a common API.*
+This plugin is a fork of [homebridge-electrolux-wellbeing](https://github.com/baboons/homebridge-electrolux-wellbeing).
+It fixes a few bugs and only adds sensors supported by the connected device, which varies by model.
+If you have an Electrolux Wellbeing Air Purifier, then this plugin should work with your device as both brands use a common API.